-Multiple fatalities reported in 11-vehicle crash in Arkansas
+3 dead after multiple-vehicle highway crash in Arkansas

 MIDWAY, Ark.
-(AP) — Multiple people were killed in fiery collisions Wednesday that involved eight tractor-trailer rigs and at least three other vehicles on heavily-traveled Interstate 30 in southwestern Arkansas, officials said.
+(AP) — Three people were killed Wednesday after at least a dozen vehicles collided in different spots along heavily-traveled Interstate 30 in southwestern Arkansas, state police officials said.

 The Arkansas Department of Transportation said the crashes happened just before 2:30 p.m.
 Wednesday in the eastbound lanes of the interstate near Midway, Arkansas, about 50 miles (80.47 kilometers) southwest of Little Rock.
 The highway was closed.